 Nail Varnish

-Hopefully, our younger patients are not wearing nail varnish but I have seen many acrylic nails in the adolescent population.
+Hopefully, our younger patients are not wearing nail varnish, but I have seen many acrylic nails in adolescents.
 There is conflicting evidence surrounding the impact of nail varnish.
 It depends on the colour.
-Some data suggests that varnish that has similar absorbance to deoxygenated blood (around the 660nm range) might lead to an artificial lowering of the reading.
-The studies have only ever been carried out in small patient sets so there is a lot of room for error.
+Some data suggests that varnish with similar absorbance to deoxygenated blood (around the 660nm range) might lead to an artificial lowering of the reading.
+The studies have only been carried out in small patient sets, so there is a lot of room for error.
 Suffice it to say, if the patient in front of you has nail varnish on, take it off.

 What about detecting hypoventilation?

 It’s interesting, isn’t it, that we place an oxygen saturation probe on our soon-to-be sedated patients and then pop on supplemental oxygen.
-Whilst this is much more common in the adult environment it still does occur in paediatrics.
+Whilst this is much more common in the adult environment, it still does occur in paediatrics.
 A lovely two-phase study by Fu et al. showed the expected rise in ETCO2 and PaCO2 with post-operative hypoventilation.
 In the second phase of the experiment, the ‘volunteers’ were randomised to breathe room air or supplemental oxygen.
-They found that when a patient was spontaneously breathing room air (FiO2 = 0.21) they were unable to hypoventilate to a PaCO2 > 70 mmHg without their SpO2 dropping below 90%.
-If they even had a trickle of oxygen (FiO2 = 0.25) their PaCO2 could rise to around 100 mmHg without a drop in oxygen saturations.
+They found that when a patient spontaneously breathed room air (FiO2 = 0.21), they could not hypoventilate to a PaCO2 > 70 mmHg without their SpO2 dropping below 90%.
+If they even had a trickle of oxygen (FiO2 = 0.25) their PaCO2 could rise to around 100 mmHg without a drop in oxygen saturation.
 Pulse oximetry should not be used as the sole means of detecting hypoventilation, especially in the presence of supplemental oxygen therapy.

 Children can have tiny fingers, so where can you put the probes?

-Blisters have been caused by incorrectly placed probes.
-Recently a Patient Safety Alert has been sent around by the NHS Improvement body citing the risks of harm from incorrect placement.
+Incorrectly placed probes have caused blisters.
+Recently, the NHS Improvement body sent a Patient Safety Alert, citing the risks of harm from incorrect placement.
 Adult probes on children can produce falsely reassuring readings.
-Site-specific probes should be used – fingers, toes, ears, and forehead.
+Site-specific probes – fingers, toes, ears, and forehead should be used.

 What’s the future?

 Do you have a portable sats probe in your pocket?
 There is a good chance you do but didn’t know it.
-With most of the medical workforce owning a smartphone you might be surprised that you can use it for something more than catching up on the latest tweets from @DFTBteam.
+With most of the medical workforce owning a smartphone, you might be surprised that you can use it for something more than catching up on the latest tweets from @DFTBteam.
 There are camera-based apps that use the strobing flash and camera lens to determine heart rate and oxygen saturations.
-There are also probes that can plug directly into the phone, though these are much more costly than the app-based option.
+Some probes can plug directly into the phone, though these are much more costly than the app-based option.

 Selected references